 If your unit jams, some of them have a tool-free jam release, which allows you to eject the magazine and clear the jam without using another tool to get the nail out.

 Some models have other features, such as trigger locks, that you can use when you aren’t planning on using the unit for a while.
 This can prevent misfires and other potentially dangerous situations.
 It is important to use any safety features that you might have available to you with your brad nailer so that you can be sure that you and those around you have a reduced risk of injury.

 If you run into an issue with your brad nailer, many companies offer warranties with the purchase of a new brad nailer, and you can contact them if you need a replacement, refund, or parts for your brad nailer.
-Higher end companies also offer servicing so that you don't need to worry about repairing the nailer yourself.
+Higher-end companies also offer to service so that you don’t need to worry about repairing the nailer yourself.